jeffreycwitt/pl399/docs/25-free-speech-and-polarization.md

 {:.rquestion}
 How does Sunstein's notion of a cascade help us explain this?

-The non-colluding crowd seems like a good example of Habermas's Ideal Speech Conditions.
+The non-colluding crowd seems like a good example of Habermas's Ideal Speech Situation.
 Here each person gives their opinion "freely" (without restraint and free of manipulation).
 The cumulative average (when the extremes have been cancelled out through conflict) of this "crowd" is surprisingly good.
 But when people are allowed to hear the guesses of others, their own "opinion formation" is distorted and the results our worse.

 {:.rquestion}
 What are the two kinds of cascades Sunstein identifies at the opening of this chapter?
 How do they explain why an individual's opinion formation might irrationally be affected when aware of the guesses of others?